Skip to main content

 Custom Code Settings

-When you edit a custom code snippet in FlutterFlow, the Settings block will open on the right.
-This block may vary slightly depending on the type of custom code (actions, functions, widgets), but here we will discuss the common settings.
+When you edit a custom code snippet in FlutterFlow, the Settings menu opens on the right.
+This menu may vary slightly depending on the type of custom code (Actions, Functions, or Widgets), but here, we’ll cover the common settings.

 Exclude From Compilation